 Although they can have a sedative effect, no anticonvulsants are FDA-approved for insomnia, and the AASM does not recommend their use.
 They must be prescribed off-label when given for sleeping problems.

 Over-the-counter (OTC) sleep aids can be purchased in pharmacies and many other stores without a prescription.
-They must meet certain FDA standards, but they are not individually approved and regulated in the same way as prescription drugs.
+They must meet certain FDA standards , but they are not individually approved and regulated in the same way as prescription drugs.

-OTC sleep aids are antihistamines, a type of allergy medication that commonly have a sedative effect.
+OTC sleep aids are first generation antihistamines, a type of allergy medication that commonly have a sedative effect.
 Two generic antihistamines are found in many brands of OTC sleep aids.
 These products may contain the antihistamine alone or in combination with other ingredients.
 Drugs labeled “PM” often contain antihistamine sleep aids.

-Specific over-the-counter sleep aids: Diphenhydramine, doxylamine succinate
+Specific over-the-counter sleep aids: Diphenhydramine , doxylamine

 Indicated usage: Antihistamine sleep aids may be taken for short-term problems with falling or staying asleep; however, AASM does not recommend the use of these drugs for insomnia.